 As the Korean proverb goes, "Even the sights of Geumgang Mountain* must wait until after a meal."
 This means that no matter how badly a person desires to engage in a fun activity, eating should come first because no activity can be enjoyed on an empty stomach.

 Are you planning to travel outside of Seoul?
 If you will be taking the expressway, then why not have a hearty meal along the way to your destination, just as the Korean proverb suggests?
 Wherever you're heading to, there are plenty of food options to choose from.
 There's no room for boredom on Korean expressways as the distinctively unique rest areas offer a variety of special food items in a relaxed atmosphere.

-As a place where travelers can take a short break from their journey and have simple snacks like hodu gwaja (walnut cookie), gamja-gui (roasted potato), and eomuk (fishcakes), rest areas along expressways have been continuing to evolve over the years.
+As a place where travelers can take a short break from their journey and have simple snacks like hodu-gwaja (walnut cookie), gamja-gui (grilled potato), and eomuk (fishcakes), rest areas along expressways have been continuing to evolve over the years.
 Some rest areas have a food court with a variety of food offerings, a coffee shop, a dessert shop, and clothing stores under one roof.
 Nowadays, rest areas are not just for simple snacks or quick stopovers; they are also for full meals and leisure shopping.
 By far, the most striking change can be seen in the food offerings.
 There are even those who make it a point to go to that specific rest area in order to have that unforgettable meal once again.
 Who knows?
 Maybe one day there will be a travel map dedicated to rest areas.

 This article presents some of the recommended dishes to try at some of the major rest areas.
 If you are planning to

 travel outside of Seoul, we hope you will find the information below useful.

 * Geumgang Mountain, which rises 1,638 meters above sea level, is recognized as the most beautiful mountain on the Korean Peninsula.

 ☞ The Basis of Korean Food-Spices